Samiingcreeper/InvinCal/README.md

 If you define a constant with a custom function, and you change the definition of that function, the constant will probably yield a different value.
 Vice versa.

 Never ever recursively define constants and functions.
 This would cause stack overflow!
-This program is not going to support recursive definition as well (such as defining a function to generate Fibonacci numbers).
+This program is not going to support recursive definition as well (such as defining a function to generate Fibonacci numbers, this is quite a lot (tons) of work to do but I don't think it's worthy).

 Later on, I will try to create a GUI for my program.